-Ultimately, the goal isn’t to get rid of all your negative thoughts, feelings or life situations as you journey into the New Year.
+Ultimately, the goal isn’t to get rid of all your negative thoughts, feelings or life situations as you journey into 2021.
 The goal is to change your response to them.

 The days, weeks and months ahead—both before and after the New Year—will be filled with incredible highs and stressful lows, for all of us.
 But in any case, we can train our minds to make the best of the present moment as it unfolds.
 Just take it one “note” at a time, and please know that if you’re struggling with any of this, you are not alone.
 Many of us are right there with you, working hard to feel better, think more clearly, and keep our lives on track.
-This is precisely why Marc and I wrote our book and built our course.
-Both of these invaluable resources are filled with proven guidance on how to do just that.
-And believe it or not, Marc and I review a lot of our own material on a regular basis too, just to center our minds on these proven principles.
+This is precisely why Angel and I wrote our books and built our course.
+These invaluable resources are filled with proven guidance on how to do just that.
+And believe it or not, Angel and I review a lot of our own material on a regular basis too, just to center our minds on these proven principles.

-We sincerely hope you will join us as we prepare to begin again in 2019. 🙂
+We sincerely hope you will join us as we prepare to begin anew in 2021. 🙂

 Now, it’s your turn…